Security report on default user role

 - Browse the permissions column

-If there is no reason for changing permissions from default, for example if nobody is using the Moodle Mobile app to access your site, then the role can be reset by clicking the reset button at the top of the page.
+If there is no reason for changing permissions from default, then the role can be reset by clicking the Reset button at the top of the page.

 After resetting the authenticated user role, the security overview report will show the default role for all users with status OK.